yuchen-sh/News/index.md

 * Attended IEEE International Communication Conference (ICC) on May 20th, 2019, in Shanghai, and presented two accepted papers.

-* One of our research papers on end-to-end simulations of mmWave backhaul networks in ns-3 was accepted by ACM WNS3 workshop.
+* One of our research papers on end-to-end simulations of mmWave backhaul networks in ns-3 was accepted by ACM WNS3 workshop.-->

 [<u><font size='4'>Back to Homepage</font></u>](https://yuchen-sh.github.io)